LCTA’s Service Dog Program-Where to Start

 Some training facilities will only allow you to use a dog of their choosing which may limit your ability to choose the breed.
 Most facilities will not work with un-verified dogs.
 If they do, they will likely charge a fee to train them.

 If you are able to choose, have the trainers assist you in locating a reputable breeder and a specific dog from a litter.
 Trainers know what they are looking for in temperament and intelligence in the dogs to make the best service animal.
-There are a lot of dishonest and immoral breeders of every type of breed out there, so working with breeders known to the trainers will help eliminate the chance of getting a “flawed” dog.
+There are a lot of dishonest and immoral breeders of every type of breed out there, so working with breeders known to the trainers will help eliminate the chance of getting a “flawed” dog as well as not supporting an unethical breeder.

 After You Have Picked Out Your Dog